“And who is more unjust than he who forges a lie against Allah” (Qur’an 6:93)

 Here is how one of the current top scholars of the Ahl Sunnah namely Sheikh Gibril F Haddad tries to deal with the issue:

 Wa `alaykum as-Salam wa rahmatullah:

-Someone has claimed that Ibn Hajar (rh) rejected the hadith that stated that Ali (ra) was 60 cubits tall in his book Fath ul Bari and that the reasoning was archaeological evidences which didn’t conform to the hadith?
+Someone has claimed that Ibn Hajar (rh) rejected the hadith that stated that Adam (ra) was 60 cubits tall in his book Fath ul Bari and that the reasoning was archaeological evidence which didn’t conform to the hadith?

 In sum, (1) the assumption that Ibn Hajar “rejected” the hadith of the sixty cubits is inaccurate even if thus forwarded by M. Zubair Siddiqi in his ‘Hadith Literature’ and (2) the problem raised by Ibn Hajar is open to question.

 Question 2) Surely the archaeological information would be subservient to the knowledge of hadith?